South Pennines: History

 The South Pennines provide evidence of Mesolithic, the late Bronze Age and Iron Age findings.
 The Romans built roads and built forts in Ilkley and at Castleshaw.
 They also dug coal which was further exploited especially during the Industrial Revolution in the late 18th and early 19th centuries.

 Steep-sided valleys with fast flowing streams provided power and water for the area's early mills and factories.
 Water-powered corn mills and fulling mills were used in medieval times and more fulling mills were built after the mid-16th century as the woollen industry grew.
 At the end of the 18th century, water powered mills were vital for industrial expansion of the textile industry, initially for spinning cotton, but subsequently for woollens and worsteds.

 Tourism

 Walking, mountain-biking and horseriding are common pastimes enjoyed in the area.
 Numerous walking trails have been established including, amongst many others, the Calderdale Way and the Bronte Way.
 The long-established Pennine Way passes through the area.

 The South Pennines Walk & Ride Festival which takes place annually in September is a two-week celebration of the area's landscape.
 Typical events include guided walks, mountain bike rides, horse rides, orienteering events and evening talks by noted speakers.

+Principal summits

+The following hills in the region have more than 30 metres of topographic prominence and are over 300 metres in height.
+The southern boundary with the Peak District is taken to be Standedge and the watercourses flowing from either side of it, although this is somewhat arbitrary.